MicrosoftDocs/altspace-vr/altspace-vr/world-building/world-building-getting-started.md

 7. When you're ready, select the portal again to take your party to your World.

 8. Let the party begin!
-Your friends will see the changes to your World as you make them, so dazzle them with your creativity.
+Your friends will see your world's changes as you make them, so dazzle them with your creativity.

 This article should get you up and running with world-building in minutes; however, if you do run into issues, you can [get help](getting-help.md).